S3XT4-Studio/Age-of-Berk-Add-on-Information/about_us.md

 <br>
 Language - English
 <br>
-I am one of the programmers on the team.
+I am the programmer of the team.
 I've loved the How to Train Your Dragon movies for over a decade.
 I cherish the opportunity to be a part of the development of this add-on.
 <br>

 **theredstonepro**